gtrujilloes/exodus/README.md

 # exodus
-How much ready are you municipalities to welcome us?
+How prepared are the municipalities of Spain to receive us?